Munster region - Cork City & County 45 min - Instant certificate

 Asbestos Awareness requirements for Cork businesses

-Under Irish health and safety legislation, every Cork employer must ensure that staff who perform work-at-height tasks receive appropriate training.
+Under Irish health and safety law, every Cork employer must ensure that staff who may disturb asbestos-containing materials (ACMs) receive appropriate information, instruction and training.
 This is not optional - the Safety, Health and Welfare at Work Act 2005 and the Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010 (SI 386/2006, SI 589/2010) make it a legal requirement.
-Our CAR 2006 compliant course ensures Cork businesses meet these obligations efficiently and affordably.
+Our CAR 2006 compliant course helps Cork businesses meet these obligations efficiently and affordably.

 The benefits of online training for Cork